-Mitigation Measure(s) Schedule Responsibility Status • Install the aircraft warning lights on the wind turbine tower complying with the security requirements of a building in the flight path.
-1 time before start operation • Safety • Complied • Post information boards about public safety hazards and emergency contact information. • Daily Safety Complied Provide and maintain storm water drainages to be in good condition • Monthly Safety Complied Provide adequate waste bins at the project area and contact the agencies authorized by the government to pick up for further disposal. • Daily Safety Complied • Use of finish that will reduce blade glint (e.g. matte grey paint) to minimise reflection which possibly blind bird species flying in the area Bird and Bat Survey on daily basis Safety Complied • Engage and support community events such as participating in the tradition of the community to establish a good relationship with the community. • At least 1 time/year • CSR Complied Notify project general information and impact prevention measures. • At least 1 time/year • CSR • Complied • Provide a procedure for receiving complaints or suggestions from the community. • At least 1 time/year • CSR Complied Electrical safety • The electrical systems shall meet the relevant standard. • Daily Safety Complied Provide preventive maintenance plan for machines to ensure safety machines remain effective and comply with the standard. • Daily • Safety Complied Install the aircraft warning lights on the wind turbine tower complying with the security requirements of a building in the flight path.
-Post information boards about public safety hazards and emergency contact information.
-Provide and maintain storm water drainages to be in good condition Provide adequate waste bins at the project area and contact the agencies authorized by the government to pick up for further disposal.
-Use of finish that will reduce blade glint (e.g. matte grey paint) to minimise reflection which possibly blind bird species flying in the area Engage and support community events such as participating in the tradition of the community to establish a good relationship with the community.
-Notify project general information and impact prevention measures.
-Provide a procedure for receiving complaints or suggestions from the community.
-The electrical systems shall meet the relevant standard.
-Provide preventive maintenance plan for machines to ensure safety machines remain effective and comply with Install the aircraft warning lights on the wind turbine tower complying with the security requirements of a building in the flight path.
-Post information boards about public safety hazards and emergency contact information.
-Provide and maintain storm water drainages to be in good condition Provide adequate waste bins at the project area and contact the agencies authorized by the government to pick up for further disposal.
-Use of finish that will reduce blade glint (e.g. matte grey paint) to minimise reflection which possibly blind bird species flying in the area Engage and support community events such as participating in the tradition of the community.
-Notify project general information and impact prevention measures.
-Provide a procedure for receiving complaints or suggestions from the community.
-Electrical safety The electrical safety machines to ensure safety machines ream iffective and comply with Install the aircraft warning lights on the wind turbine tower complying with the security requirements of a building in the flight path.
-Post information boards about public safety hazards and emergency contact information.
-Provide and maintain storm water drainages to be in good condition Provide adequate waste bins at the project area and contact the agencies authorized by the government to pick up for further disposal.
-Use of finish that will reduce blade glint (e.g. matte grey paint) to minimise reflection which possibly blind bird species flying in the area Engage and support community events such as participating in the tradition and impact prevention measures.
-Provide a procedure for receiving complaints or suggestions from the community.
-Electrical safety The electrical systems shall meet the relevant standard.
-Provide preventive maintenance plan for machines to ensure safety machines remain effective and comply with
+Predicted Operational impact issues Mitigation Measure(s) Schedule Responsibility Status • Install the aircraft warning lights on the wind turbine tower complying with the security requirements of a building in the flight path. • 1 time before start operation • Safety Complied • Post information boards about public safety hazards and emergency contact information. • Daily Safety Complied Drainage and flood protection Provide and maintain storm water drainages to be in good condition.
+Monthly • Safety Complied Waste Management • Provide adequate waste bins at the project area and contact the agencies authorized by the government to pick up for further disposal. • Daily • Safety • Complied Biodiversity • Use of finish that will reduce blade glint (e.g. matte grey paint) to minimise reflection which possibly blind bird species flying in the area.
+Bird and Bat Survey on daily basis • Safety Complied Economic and Social • Engage and support community events such as participating in the tradition of the community to establish a good relationship with the community. • At least 1 time/year • CSR Complied Notify project general information and impact prevention measures. • At least 1 time/year • CSR Complied Provide a procedure for receiving complaints or suggestions from the community. • At least 1 time/year • CSR • Complied Health and Electrical safety Safety • The electrical systems shall meet the relevant standard. • Daily Safety Complied • Provide preventive maintenance plan for machines to ensure safety machines remain effective and comply with the standard. • Daily • Safety Complied

-Predicted Operational impact issues Mitigation Measure(s) Schedule Responsibility Status Provide electrical safety and electrical emergency response procedure • Daily Safety Complied Fire safety Install fire protection system in the buildings as prescribed in Notification of Ministry of Labour, B.E.
-2555 (2012), Re: Management Standard on Safety Occupational Health and Working Environment Related to Fire Prevention and Protection or comply with other internationally accepted standards. • Daily Safety • Complied Inspect the fire extinguishers regularly and ready for use at any time. • Daily Safety Complied Provide fire emergency response procedure. • Daily Safety • Complied Occupational health Provide 24-hr security guard with radio communication/communication equipment. • Daily Safety Complied Provide appropriate personal protective equipment • Daily Safety Complied Conduct training before commencing work. • 1 time before commencing work Safety Complied Provide work safety manual • Daily Safety Complied Preventive Maintenance and inspection of personal protective equipment shall be carried out regularly and ready for use at any time.
-As per manufacturer recommendation Safety Complied • Provide the health check-up for all employees before start working at least once a year.
-1 time before start work and 1 time/year Safety Complied Record the incident of accident along with description, causes identification, location, severity and solution options. • Every time of incident occurs Safety Complied Shadow Flicker Planting tree of the affected receptors (if any) As appropriate CSR and O&M No affected receptors
+Predicted Operational impact issues Mitigation Measure(s) Schedule Responsibility Status Provide electrical safety and electrical emergency response procedure. • Daily • Safety Complied Fire safety Install fire protection system in the buildings as prescribed in Notification of Ministry of Labour, B.E.
+2555 (2012), Re: Management Standard on Safety Occupational Health and Working Environment Related to Fire Prevention and Protection or comply with other internationally accepted standards. • Daily • Safety • Complied Inspect the fire extinguishers regularly and ready for use at any time. • Daily Safety Complied Provide fire emergency response procedure. • Daily Safety • Complied Occupational health Provide 24-hr security guard with radio communication/communication equipment. • Daily Safety Complied Provide appropriate personal protective equipment. • Daily Safety Complied Conduct training before commencing work. • 1 time before commencing work Safety Complied Provide work safety manual. • Daily Safety Complied Preventive Maintenance and inspection of personal protective equipment shall be carried out regularly and ready for use at any time.
+As per manufacturer recommendation • Safety Complied Provide the health check-up for all employees before start working at least once a year.
+1 time before start work and 1 time/year.
+Safety Complied Record the incident of accident along with description, causes identification, location, severity and solution options. • Every time of incident occurs • Safety Complied Shadow Flicker Planting tree of the affected receptors (if any) As appropriate CSR and O&M No affected receptors

-Predicted Operational impact issues Mitigation Measure(s) Schedule Responsibility Status Potential changes to the wind farm operating regime to minimize operation of the offending turbines during times of shadow flicker As appropriate CSR and O&M No affected receptors Blades will be coated with a low reflectivity treatment to prevent reflective glint from the surface of the blade As appropriate CSR and O&M Complied Provide for relocating affected houses to a suitable proximate location, if necessary As appropriate CSR and O&M Not necessary
+Predicted Operational impact issues Mitigation Measure(s) Schedule Responsibility Status Potential changes to the wind farm operating regime to minimize operation of the offending turbines during times of shadow flicker.
+As appropriate • CSR and O&M No affected receptors Blades will be coated with a low reflectivity treatment to prevent reflective glint from the surface of the blade.
+As appropriate CSR and O&M Complied Provide for relocating affected houses to a suitable proximate location, if necessary As appropriate CSR and O&M Not necessary

-The support documents / photos of the implemented ESMP above are provided in Appendix 2
+The support documents / photos of the implemented ESMP above are provided in Appendix 2.